Matt-Ord/caldeira_legget_examples/README.md

-# Localized SSE
+# Caldera Leggett Model

-Exploration into a Localized Stochastic Schrodinger Equation
+Exploration into the Caldera Leggett Model.